 I NEED MORE THAN 25 COPIES!

 A renewed interest in the independent recording artist is gaining momentum as we move into the third decade of the new millennium.
-Independent artists are constantly seeking new ways to break through the seemingly futile economic landscape of digital music releases and the chronically diluted distribution that follows. (a CD album commanding a $15 to $20 price can be reduced to near $0.00 in a matter of just a few days as it circulates on the internet).
+Independent artists are constantly seeking new ways to break through the seemingly futile economic landscape of digital music releases and the chronically diluted DIGITAL distribution that follows. (a CD album commanding a $15 to $20 price can be reduced to near $0.00 in a matter of just a few days as it circulates on the internet).

 Independent artists can now offer their fans a truly “classic” rendition of their works that include the “tactile” experience of exploring the additional graphic and text material that typically accompanies a vinyl record.